Carbondale Elementary School District to start year online only; to help families with Wi-Fi and technology

 The school district presented three plans Thursday night: fully in-person, a hybrid plan, and fully online learning.

-The district says copies of the plan will be sent out in Friday morning.
+The district says copies of the plan will be sent out on Friday morning.

 All students will get a Chromebook and assistance with Wi-Fi access if needed.
 The school year will start Aug.
 19.